MicrosoftDocs/query-docs/query-languages/m/type-replacetablekeys.md

 ## Example 1

-Replaces the key information on a table type.
+Replace the key information on a table type.

 **Usage**